luizfelipers/DB-SQL-restudies/README.md

 During this studies, MySQL was the chosen DBMS, so the code syntax found here is all related to MySQL.

+You'll find several repositories, using SQL commands and principles like: Creating/Deleting Tables; Updating tables; Inserting data into tables; Primary and Foreign Key uses; Types of Joins uses; use of booleans and conditionals; Ordering values; Normalization (1NF, 2NF, 3NF); Aggregate functions and Subqueries.

 ![image](https://user-images.githubusercontent.com/26651389/108449281-fa237300-7241-11eb-8cb6-854f23e25e49.png)